knative/docs/docs/eventing/samples/sequence/sequence-terminal/README.md

 Change `default` below to create the `Sequence` in the Namespace where you want the resources to be created.

+Here, if you are using different type of Channel, you need to change the spec.channelTemplate to point to your desired Channel.

 ```shell
 kubectl -n default create -f ./sequence.yaml
 ```